Does the following plea for help sound familiar?

 Rent arrears occur when tenants fall behind on their rental payments, which can be a challenging issue for both landlords and tenants.
 There are several reasons why rent arrears may occur, including financial difficulties, job loss, illness or injury, unexpected expenses, or changes in personal circumstances.

-For example, a tenant may have lost their job or experienced a reduction in income due to the COVID-19 pandemic, making it difficult to keep up with rent payments.
+For example, a tenant may have lost their job or experienced a reduction in income, making it difficult to keep up with rent payments.
 Alternatively, unexpected expenses such as medical bills or car repairs may put a strain on a tenant’s finances, making it harder to afford rent.

 Landlord Letter To Tenant Late Payment – Rent Arrears Letter